SebLKMa/cv/realsense/README.md

 The fortunate among us, we have 2 eyes - The Stereo Depth camera has 2 cameras sensors to detect depth.
 Better than us, it can give accurate estimates of the distance of a targeted objects.
 For example, as an analogy, imagine you "wear" these 2 "Stereo" lenses in your eyes, and you look at me.
-It can tell you that we are 2345mm apart.
+It can tell you that we are, e.g. 2345mm apart.
 On an autonomous driving vehicle, it can tell the distance of the car in front and hence at what speed it needs to overtake the car.

 Obviously, more destructive examples are used by military drones.